microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 # Configure Global options in the Power Query Online editor

-With our dataflow successfully imported and credentials set, we can now configure our development environment for authoring in the Power Query Online editor.
+With our dataflow successfully imported and credentials set, we can now configure our development environment for authoring in the Power Query Online experience.

 ---